What Referral Reports Measure

 What You Can Learn from Referral Reports

-Referral reports can provide a wealth of information about how your online strategies are driving traffic to your site.
-You can also identify problematic areas in how you’re tracking data.
+Referral Reports can provide a wealth of information about how your online strategies are driving traffic to your site.
+You can also identify problem areas in how you’re tracking data.

 Measuring Social Media Traffic